How to Detect Player Emulators & Modding Platforms in Android Apps

 Another reason the developer may want to prevent the use of App Players with the APK is to protect the copyright of the art and graphics used in the mobile app.

-Blocking App Players on Android apps by Using Appdome
+Block App Players on Android apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block App Players without an SDK or gateway: